[data-reveal]{opacity:1!important;transform:none!important}

 }

-it("should hash and verify", async () => {
+it("hash & verify", async () => {

-const h = await Hash("secret");
+const h = await Hash("x");

-expect(await Verify("secret", h)).to.be.true;
+expect(await

 });

-$ ajs module test
+live$ ajs module test

-✓ 4/4 passed — ship it
+✓ 4/4 passed

 Get started